timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-12-15
+# Today is 2019-12-16

 ## Objectives for the day:

-- Create a webpage for Turbo Boom alpha downloads.
+- Update the key performance indicators for marketing efforts.
-- Add stream markers for brb and back etc for StreamHelper.
+- Writeup new welcome email with draft to point to turboboom alpha builds.
-- Play around with Turbo Boom! and fix some bugs?
+- Continue working out OKR article, or more email drips.

 # Purpose

-- Prepare a download page for pushing the mailing list harder.
+- Get prepared for pushing the mailing list harder.